jedddg/eris-guide/docs/home/introduction.md

-# :book: Introduction
+# Introduction

 Discord.js isn't for you but you are finding it hard to learn Eris?
-This guide is meant to help newcomers into Eris.
+This guide is meant to help newcomers who are interested in Eris.

 Before starting this guide, make sure you have a basic understanding of JavaScript.
 This guide will **not** cover the depths of this package - just the basics.